rolandtoth/FilterBox/README.md

 You can set as many displays as you need.

-### filterAttr

-If you would like to set the name of the data-attribute FilterBox uses for filtering you can set it here.
-The `suffix` will be appended, if available.

-If `useDomFilter` (see below) is set to true then FilterBox will not add data-filter attributes but will use existing ones available on target items.

-### highlight

-If present, FilterBox will highlight the searched term in the main target.

-`style` is a CSS rule to use for highlighting, eg. `background: yellow` `minChar` number of characters when highlight needs to be used.
-Recommended to set a value of 2 or more.

-### input

-The input element to enter search terms.
-This can be an existing node or a new one that FilterBox creates.

-If you set a CSS selector (`selector`) here and such element is available in the DOM, FilterBox will use that, otherwise adds a new one.

-You can set attributes for the input with the `attrs` object.

-Each property of the object will be added to the input, eg. setting `class: "form-input large"` will add two classes, `autocomplete: "off"` will set autocomplete off, and so on.

-Optionally you can set a `label` property for the input to prepend a label DOM node to the main input.

-### inputDelay

-Time in milliseconds to delay triggering filtering (default: 300).

-Increase this value if experiencing slow filtering, eg. on heavier DOM target.

 ### extraFilterAttrs

 An array of data attributes (or selectors with data-attributes) whose values you would like to add to the filter keywords.